 - Poor glucose control for patients with diabetes

-Sleep apnea can also lead to death—further underscoring the need for prompt treatment!
+Sleep apnea can also lead to death, further underscoring the urgent need for effective treatment!

 If you just can’t seem to keep up your energy levels no matter how early you go to bed, it’s time to investigate whether or not you have a sleeping disorder.
-Dr. Stephen Poss, DDS can accurately determine if you are suffering from obstructive sleep apnea and can provide a treatment right for you.
-Call Sleep Apnea and TMJ Solutions today to schedule a free consultation!
+Dr. Stephen Poss, DDS can accurately determine if you are suffering from obstructive sleep apnea, central sleep apnea, or complex sleep apnea and can provide a treatment right for you.
+Call Sleep Apnea and TMJ Solutions today to schedule a consultation!